 Cons

-Key Specs: Adjustable universal OWB holster that fits most double-stack pistol magazines.
+Key Specs: Adjustable universal OWB holster that fits double-stack pistol magazines.

 I first grabbed this one after reading mixed reviews online.
 Surprisingly, it’s now my go-to for quick target sessions with my 9mm pistol.
 The adjustable retention is reliable, and the polymer shell has a firm hold without scratching magazine surfaces.
 It doesn’t offer the versatility of Molle mag pouches, but if you just need a belt-carried magazine holder for a 9mm or .40 pistol, it’s a solid choice.